svlobanov/accel-ppp/tests/README.md

 Install pytest

-Using apt: `sudo apt install python3-pytest` or using pip: `sudo pip3 install pytest`
+Using apt: `sudo apt install python3-pytest python3-pytest-dependency` or using pip: `sudo pip3 install pytest pytest-dependency`.

+pytest-dependency version must be >= 0.5 (with 'scope' support)

 ---
 Note: tests will be run under sudo.
 If you prefer install python modules using pip, then do it under sudo as described above.